Office of the Vice President for

 - the rental is for group travel of four (4) or more employees traveling together; or

 Information about state-contracted rental car companies is available on the Comptroller’s web site (See References).
-Questions may also be directed to the Travel Analyst, Finance Department.
+Questions may also be directed to the Travel Specialist, Finance Department.

 Use of University Owned or Leased Vehicles